Frequently Asked Questions

 Where can I find (error) logs?

-FOSSBilling uses the /data/log directory for logging.
+directory for logging.

-These directories represent specific logging channels and can contain errors, warnings, general information, or alerts.
+In addition to the error log file, FOSSBilling will create various directory which represent specific logging channels and can contain errors, warnings, general information, or alerts.
 The logs in these channels are automatically rotated daily and up to 90 days of logs will be retained.